elba7r/system-v9/erpnext/docs/user/manual/en/setting-up/setting-up-taxes.md

 One of the primary motivator for compulsory use of accounting tools is calculation of Taxes.
 You may or may not make money but your government will (to help your country be safe and prosperous).
 And if you don’t calculate your taxes correctly, they get very unhappy.
-Ok, philosophy aside, ERPNext allows you to make configurable tax templates that you can apply to your sales or purchase.
+Ok, philosophy aside, Revalue ERP allows you to make configurable tax templates that you can apply to your sales or purchase.